 Every Sunday, one of five teams rostered on each month, arrives at 7am to prepare breakfast.
 At 8am the doors are open and on average, 50 companions come to eat.
 We call those who come companions because we believe people should be defined by their relationships not their circumstances.

 Companions enjoy cereal, hot food, coffee and tea and whatever else the team may provide.
-At 8.30am we run Brekkie Church: a brief church service under the Jacaranda tree outside the hall which 10 companions come to on average.
-Paul Oh coordinates Bread of Life and Mike Wziontek runs Brekkie Church.
+At 8.30am we run Brekkie Church: a brief church service.
+Paul Oh coordinates Bread of Life and Andy Bryan runs Brekkie Church.
 All the other team members are volunteers.

 A 2011 Bread survey of 20 Companions found: